Twangin...

 Twangin... is a 1981 album by Dave Edmunds, and his final recording for Swan Song Records before moving to Columbia Records.
-The album would also be the last Edmunds solo effort to feature Rockpile.
+The album would be the last Edmunds solo effort to feature Rockpile.

 Twangin... consists mostly of outtakes from previous recording sessions, including one track dating to 1968, a version of "Baby Let's Play House", a rockabilly number made famous by Elvis Presley.
 The album also features a collaboration with the Stray Cats, whose debut album Edmunds produced.

 The album is almost entirely made up of cover songs, including the Wilson Pickett B-side "Three Time Loser" and the George Jones classic "The Race Is On" (with the Stray Cats).

 The album art, featuring a portrait of Edmunds, is by Barney Bubbles.